Governorship of Wes Moore: Chesapeake Bay restoration

-In November 2024, Moore expressed "grave concerns" with the Maryland Piedmont Reliability Project—a proposed 70-mile power line that would run from Frederick to Baltimore County to provide power to data centers in Maryland and Virginia—saying that the project lacked community input and effective communication about its impacts.

 Electric vehicles

 In February 2023, Moore introduced the Clean Transportation and Energy Act, which increases incentives for people and businesses looking to purchase electric trucks and charging stations.
 In March 2023, he said he supported adopting California's Advanced Clean Cars II (ACC II) regulation, which would phase out the sale of gas-powered cars in the state by 2035.
 In April 2023, he signed the Clean Transportation and Energy Act and several other bills aimed at strengthening the state's offshore wind energy industry into law.
 In August 2023, Moore said he supported a proposal by then-Governor Hogan to delay emissions testing on new cars from three to six years—despite initially withdrawing the proposal earlier in his term due to equity concerns—after the Maryland Motor Vehicle Administration found that the change would have no severe impacts on equity.
 In April 2025, as Maryland electric vehicle sales continued to lag behind the state's goals, Moore signed an executive order to delay fines against car companies that fail to comply with the state's electric vehicle mandates.